getcarina/getcarina.com/_concepts/2015-10-18-docker-swarm-carina.md

 You can even use a static list of IP addresses or IP address ranges.
 With Carina, we use Consul for service discovery.
 Each cluster gets a separate Consul cluster with each of its agents identified by a unique private key.
-When Carina creates a new segment for a cluster, the Swarm agent is given the local Consul agent in order for that segmet to become a part of the Swarm cluster.
+When Carina creates a new node for a cluster, the Swarm agent is given the local Consul agent in order for that segmet to become a part of the Swarm cluster.

 For information about Swarm discovery backends, see the